leannakalinowski/leannakalinowski.github.io/_pages/teaching.md

 ---
 ## Formal Teaching Training
 ### Through the University of Toronto's Teaching Assistant Training Program
-I am currently working towards an **Advanced University Teaching Preparation Certificate**, with anticipated completion in June 2021.
+I am currently working towards an **Advanced University Teaching Preparation Certificate**, with anticipated completion in July 2021.
 The purpose of this certificate is to prepare PhD students who are intending to pursue a teaching career in academia.
 Completion of the certificate requires participation in several hands-on teaching workshops, 2 teaching practicums, and completion of a teaching dossier and written reflection.

 The workshops that I've completed towards this certificate are as follows:
 - Teaching in Ontario Colleges